So, then which one’s better for your business so you don’t make any costly mistakes?

 Carousel ads: An online advertisement showing multiple images and a call to action link.

 Commercial intent: also known as ‘buying intent’ or even’ commercial intent keywords.
 These all refer to the same concept – indicators of consumer intent to buy a product or service.

 CPC: Cost Per Click advertising (also known as PPC) internet advertising model used to direct traffic to websites, in which an advertiser pays a publisher when the ad gets clicked on.

 Facebook Ads: (Facebook Advertising) Refers to all types of advertisements on Facebook and

 Facebook News Feed: The feature on Facebook where users view all posted content and advertisements.

 Google Ads: (Formerly ‘Google Adwords’, or ‘Adwords’) is the online advertising platform developed by Google.

-Google Adsense: A feature of Google Ads, that allows you to monetise your website or Youtube channel using it for ad placement.
+Google Adsense: A feature of Google Ads that allows you to monetize your website or Youtube channel using it for ad placement.

-Google Display Network: Comprises of two networks, the Search Network and the Display Network.
-When advertising on the Search Network, businesses place text ads in the search engine results whereas, On the Display Network, companies place display ads on an extensive network of sites across the internet.
+Google Display Network: Comprises of the Search Network and the Display Network.
+When advertising on the Search Network, businesses place text ads in the search engine results, whereas, On the Display Network, companies place display ads on an extensive network of sites across the internet.

-Google My Business: A free Google feature which allows you to create a business profile to place in Google Maps and Google Search.
+Google My Business: A free Google feature that allows you to create a business profile to place in Google Maps and Google Search.